AltcoinCoop/vcoin-project.github.io/admin/faq/index.md

 ## Why does it work?
 To be successful in the long run, an altcoin community must achieve a balance of conflicting interests.

 *Merchants* and *spenders* generate fees but they are very vulnerable to price instability and exchange rate fluctuations.
-However, change is the lifeblood of liquidity-bringing *day traders* who facilitate the back and forth flow of transactions.
+However, change is the lifeblood of liquidity-bringing *day traders* who facilitate the back and forth flow of exchange transactions.

-*Investors* in the coin have an eye to the longer term and have little interest in transactions other than as an indicator of stability.
+*Investors* in the coin have an eye to the longer term and often have little interest in transactions other than as an indicator of stability.
 Their main interest is in scarcity and in growing the value of their holdings through rises in the exchange price.
 Their gradual accumulation of coins puts a floor under the market which provides a degree of stability that supports merchants’ and spenders’ activities.

 Ideally, anyone and everyone should be able to easily take an active role in supporting the network by contributing to the collective computing power necessary to process transactions and maintain the integrity of the public ledger.
 In practice however, the economies of scale for hardware and for motive power make it so much more profitable for miners to work in large, co-ordinated groups that “solo” mining is rendered pointless.

-Achieving a balance is crucial for the continued functioning of the coin.
-Imbalances affect the workings, causing the coin to become an inefficient instrument.
-The more accentuated the imbalance, the worse the performance of the instrument.
+Achieving a balance is vital for the continued working of the coin.
+Imbalances make the coin an inefficient instrument.
+The more exteme the imbalance, the worse the performance of the instrument.

 If a significant imbalance is allowed to persist, people will quickly lose interest.